LassoSoft/LassoGuide/lasso_guide_source/operations/authentication.rst

 .. type:: security_registry
 .. method:: security_registry()

-   Creates a new `security_registry` object.
-Once created, it can be used to:
+   Creates a new :type:`security_registry` object.
+Once created, it can be used
+   to:

    -  Add/remove groups
    -  Alter group metadata (name, enabled)